seeddisperser/standard-toolkit/packages/design-system/src/documentation/implementation.md

 ### Design Tokens

 Notice that the previous example, the CSS vars are referencing a globally defined theme contract `genericColorVars`.
-These can be imported with the defaults provided by C2DS or overriden with your own theming colors.
+These can be imported with the defaults provided by the design system or overriden with your own theming colors.

 The contract and the default values are available for reference in the [ `theme.css.ts`](https://github.com/gohypergiant/standard-toolkit/blob/main/packages/design-system/src/styles/theme.css.ts) file.
 They are also able to be reviewed in the Ladle Tokens section.

-In addition to default colors, C2DS also exports contracts and defaults for global typography, spacing, surfaces, border radius and sizing.
+In addition to default colors, the design system also exports contracts and defaults for global typography, spacing, surfaces, border radius and sizing.
 The application can choose to use these defaults (or a portion of them) or to replace them entirely using different values.
 The contracts themselves cannot be changed, but they can be extended if necessary.

 ### Fonts / Typography

-By default, C2DS is font family agnostic.
+By default, the design system is font family agnostic.
 You will set the font family in your application theme.

 See [.ladle/components.css.ts](https://github.com/gohypergiant/standard-toolkit/blob/main/packages/design-system/.ladle/components.css.ts) where the Ladle theme establishes mono and sans vars like so: